YanranDing/RF-MPC/README.md

 ## Requirement
 Basic: MATLAB and MATLAB optimization toolbox

-Optional: qpSWIFT (an efficient QP solver to MPC problems)
+Optional: qpSWIFT (can be obtained from https://github.com/qpSWIFT)

 ## Installation
 There is no need to install external packages.